codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 - Values:
   - The default values that was provided with the chart will show up, you can press the edit button to view and override them.
   - when the default values yaml was changed, it will be provided to helm install as a values file.
 You can revert back your overriding changed by clicking on the revert button (next to the edit button).
-  - You can provide additional values files by opening the 'Import from configuration' drop down list, and selecting "Add new context of type: YAML".
-Insert your values YAML here, and save.
-The YAML will be saved for future usage so that next time simply select it from the drop down list.
+  - You can provide additional values files by opening the 'Import from configuration' drop down list and selecting "Add new context of type: YAML".
+Insert your values YAML here and save.
+The YAML will be saved for future usage so that next time simply select it from the drop-down list.
   - additionally, you can override some values by adding them in the "Override set variables section"

 > The order of values configurations matter for helm, values provided last overrides values provided earlier.
 In the Chart Install wizard values are provided in the following order:
 1. Default Values in the chart (implicitly part of the chart)
-2. Overidden default values (provided as values file, provided only if edited by the user)
+2. Overridden default values (provided as values file, provided only if edited by the user)
 3. Supplied values files from Yaml Shared Configuration
 4. Override variables are provided as `--set` arguments